quacksouls/lyf/doc/gui.md

 }
 ```

 Here's an image of the dialog box.
+The components of the box are labelled as
+shown in the image.

 ![Dialog box](../image/gui/box.png "Dialog box")